karmaniverous/mock-db/README.md

 - [`query`](https://karmaniverous.github.io/mock-db/classes/index.MockDb.html#query) - Depending on the options passed, this method behaves like either a DynamoDB `query` or `scan` operation, including limited return sets with page keys.

+- All methods can be run synchronously or asynchronously.

 That's it!

 ## Usage